 Other revenue streams come from events, courses, and future membership fees.
 Untapped Potential offered a career readiness pilot course in 2016 by partnering with leading professionals Kelley Biskupiak and Susan Rietano Davey.
 Learning from the process, we are now offering an expanded course, Launch with Confidence, in 2017.

-CF: The accelerator program provided a tremendous structure for launching an endeavor such as Untapped Potential.
-I liken the program to an MBA-refresher for this timeframe of internet opportunity, entrepreneurial growth, and social media exposure.
+CANDACE: The accelerator program provided a tremendous structure for launching an endeavor such as Untapped Potential.
+I liken in to an MBA-refresher for this timeframe of internet opportunity, entrepreneurial growth, and social media exposure.

 One of the reasons Untapped Potential feels our solution is viable today is because of successful women professionals now able and willing to mentor our candidates.
 Mentorship is invaluable to help them overcome the barriers they face in returning to work, namely: connections, currency, and confidence.
 Industry mentors can help our candidates with that with very little effort on their part.
 Professional women can sign up to mentor our candidates.